 Round the applicable fraction to at least the nearest one-thousandth (e.g., .001).

 Numerator.
 GST exemption.
 Every individual settlor is allowed a lifetime GST exemption against property that the individual has transferred.
-The amount of the exemption is indexed for inflation and is published annually by the IRS in a revenue procedure.
-For transfers made through 1998, the GST exemption is \$1 million.
-For transfers made in 1999, the exemption is \$1,010,000.
+For generation-skipping transfers made through 1998, the amount of the exemption is \$1 million.
+For generation-skipping transfers made after 1998, the exemption is indexed for inflation.